-- Represented lender in a $32 million leasehold financing.
-The financing will redevelop an exisiting technology office park for mixed use in Newton, Massachusetts.
+- Lender in a $32 million leasehold financing.
+The financing will redevelop an existing technology office park for mixed use in Newton, Massachusetts.
 The transaction included a participating lender.

-- Represented commercial bank in connection with a $61 million syndicated construction/mini-permanent loan to a joint venture formed by a national multi-housing developer and a national life insurance company to finance the construction of a 364-unit multi-family rental development which was permitted under Massachusetts General Laws Chapter 40B.
+- Commercial bank in connection with a $61 million syndicated construction/mini-permanent loan to a joint venture formed by a national multi-housing developer and a national life insurance company to finance the construction of a 364-unit multi-family rental development which was permitted under Massachusetts General Laws Chapter 40B.

-- Represented national life insurance company in a $113 million portfolio loan secured by 17 properties in 9 states.
+- National life insurance company in a $113 million portfolio loan secured by 17 properties in 9 states.

 - Eastern Bank